justincormack/cross-docker/README.md

 ## Prerequisites

-You must be running in an environment with a working `binfmt-misc` setup.
+You must be running in an environment with a working `binfmt_misc` setup.
 On Debian, if you install the `qemu-user-static` package that should be sufficient.
 On other systems make sure that the `binfmt_misc` pseudo filesystem is mounted (and configured).

-It is not possible to mount `binfmt-misc` from docker run, you cannot add it as a volume mount for example.
+It is not possible to mount `binfmt_misc` from docker run, you cannot add it as a volume mount for example.
 This wrapper avoids that by mounting it inside the container with a wrapper script, and some elevated permissions so it can do mount.